 Washington County has been and continues to be a nurturing and supporting incubator providing the creative spark for individual and group invention and innovation.
 Using examples from a variety of innovators from this area, this exhibit demonstrates that practical know-how, as the catalyst that turns creativity into innovation, has long been a deeply held value in Washington County.

 Washington County Goes to War

 Washington County Goes to War is a salute to the brave men and women who served our country in the first two World Wars.
 A generous donation of local resident Bill Crandall’s father’s World War One uniform soon sparked a complete exhibit about both World Wars and the sacrifices made by those who fought and those who remained on the home front.

 The first World War began in Europe 100 years ago this year.
 US troops did not join the fight for another two years.
 When they did arrive on the front, the soldiers engaged in a brutal trench war more savage than they could imagine.
 World War Two saw a wave of patriotism on two fronts, in Europe and the Pacific.
 On the homefront, the Braceros came up from Mexico to help keep the agriculture business running and Japanese Americans found themselves uprooted from their lives and sent to internment camps.

 This Kalapuya Land

-The Bracero Program in Washington County
+Americans All: The Bracero Program in Washington County

+The Americans All: The Bracero Program in Washington County exhibit explores the first recorded influx of Mexican and Latino immigrants into Washington County, made possible through the Bracero program.
 Washington County has the largest Latino population north of Sacramento, California.
-This exhibition explores the first recorded influx of Mexican and Latino immigrants into Washington County, made possible through the Bracero program.